netwerk-digitaal-erfgoed/infrastructure/helm/nde-app/README.md

     target: target.example.com
 ```

-This creates a Service of type `ExternalName` with the appropriate ExternalDNS annotation.
+This creates an Ingress with `external-dns.alpha.kubernetes.io/target` annotation.